 How Do You Write a Nursing Note?

 The first step to understanding how to write nursing notes to conduct proper documentation is deciding which method works for you (or figuring out which version your facility uses).
-Proper nursing documentation examples always include a popular technique called the SOAP note, which includes four distinct sections:
+Proper nursing documentation examples always include:

-• Plan – The plan section of your patient charting is where you’ll document what you’ll be doing to care for your patient.
-Proper nursing charting examples may include:
+- Plan of Care – The plan section of your patient charting is where you’ll document what you’ll be doing to care for your patient.

-Each section of SOAP has certain dos and don’ts, but overall, it’s crucial to include the correct information where it belongs to be sure your patient’s chart has a nursing care plan that works for them.
+This method is often referred to as SOAP (Subjective, Objective, Assessment, Plan of Care).
+Each section has certain dos and don’ts, but overall, it’s crucial to include the correct information where it belongs to be sure your patient’s chart has a nursing care plan that works for them.

 How Can Nurses Chart Better?

 Learning how to chart is one thing.
 Charting well is another altogether.
-Here are a few tips and tricks that can improve your charting while also making it easier for you.
+Here are a few nurse charting tips and tricks that can improve your process while also making it easier for you.

 The Joint Commission has specific policies on acceptable abbreviations and short-hand.
 They’ve even created an official “Do Not Use” list of potentially confusing or misinterpreted abbreviations, as well as proper terminology.